-Double vision can affect just one eye (monocular) or both eyes (binocular).
-Treatments vary depending on the cause and type but include eye exercises, specially designed glasses, and surgery.
+If double vision affects just one eye, it is monocular.
+If it affects both eyes, it is binocular.
+Treatments depend on the cause and type, but they include eye exercises, specially designed glasses, and surgery.

-This article will take a look at the potential causes, diagnosis, and treatment of double vision.
+This article will look at the possible causes, diagnosis, and treatment of double vision.

-Here are some key points about double vision (diplopia).
-More detail and supporting information is in the main article.
+Here are some key points about double vision.
+More detail is in the main article.

-- A childhood squint can sometimes recur and cause double vision
+- A childhood squint, or eye turn, can sometimes recur and cause double vision.

 Causes of binocular double vision

 A common cause of binocular double vision is a squint or strabismus.
 This happens when the eyes are not properly aligned.
 Strabismus is relatively common in children.
 However, it does not necessarily result in double vision.

 Strabismus causes the eyes to look in slightly different directions.
 This might be because the affected eye muscle or muscles: